 I am here to tell you, this advice stinks.
 It will cost you more in the long run because you’ll pay more in interest.
 Our recommendation here is to minimize how much interest you pay.
 Period.
 We believe in math, not feelings.

-If you have a lot of expensive credit card debt, consider consolidating your debt through a platform like Lending Club, which offers personal loans up to $40,000 with interest rates as low as ~10% for those with the highest credit scores.
+If you have a lot of expensive credit card debt, consider consolidating your debt through a platform like Tally, which offers debt consolidation services.
+You can check out my Tally app review to learn more.
 Just remember, it only makes sense to consolidate your debt if you can do so at a lower interest rate.

 Once you have all of your debt organized, we’re going to help you develop a plan to pay it.